Rider Broncs men's basketball

 The Rider Broncs men's basketball team is the NCAA Division I intercollegiate men's basketball program that represents Rider University in Lawrenceville, New Jersey, United States.
-The school's team currently competes in the Metro Atlantic Athletic Conference (MAAC), which it joined in 1997, and plays their home games at Alumni Gymnasium.
+The school's team currently competes in the Metro Atlantic Athletic Conference (MAAC), which it joined in 1997, and plays their home games at Canastra Hammer Arena.
 Rider previously competed in the East Coast Conference (ECC) from 1966 to 1992 and the Northeast Conference (NEC) from 1992 to 1997.
 The Broncs have made three appearances in the NCAA tournament, most recently in 1994.

 Postseason results

 Rider has appeared in postseason tournaments on ten occasions through the program's history.
 They have also qualified for three NCAA Division I Tournaments with a combined record of 0–3.
 The Broncs were 2–1 in their sole appearance in an NCAA Division II tournament.
 They have appeared in two National Invitation Tournament with a record of 0–2.
 In two College Basketball Invitationals they are 0–2.
 They have appeared in three CollegeInsider.com Tournaments with a record of 1–3.
 They have appeared in three NAIA Tournaments with a record 0–3.